uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/iac-terragrunt.md

 ### Downloads

-You will need to follow the process outlined in the [**Getting Started**](../1.Getting started) page to download terraform.
-Once you have that downloaded you will need to clone our [**gen3-terraform repo**](https://github.com/uc-cdis/gen3-terraform).
-You will also need to install the [**aws cli**](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to let terraform interact with AWS.
-Depending on the deployments you run, you may also need to install [**kubectl**](https://kubernetes.io/docs/tasks/tools/) and [**postgres**](https://www.postgresql.org/download/).
-Last you will need to install [**terragrunt**](https://terragrunt.gruntwork.io/docs/getting-started/install/).
+You will need to follow the process outlined in the [**Terraform Getting Started**][Terraform prereqs] page to download terraform.
+Once you have that downloaded you will need to clone our [**gen3-terraform repo**][Gen3 Terraform].
+You will also need to install the [**AWS CLI**][AWS CLI] to let terraform interact with AWS.
+Depending on the deployments you run, you may also need to install [**kubectl**][kubectl] and [**postgres**][postgres].
+Last you will need to install [**terragrunt**][terragrunt].

 ### Cloud Credentials

-You will need to configure your aws cli to have admin access to your account, that way terraform can deploy the necessary infrastructure within your account.
+You will need to configure your AWS CLI to have admin access to your account, that way terraform can deploy the necessary infrastructure within your account.
 There are a few ways to accomplish this, but the easiest way is to create a new IAM user, attach the "arn:aws:iam::aws:policy/AdministratorAccess" to the user and then create a access key/id.
 Once you have the key and secret you will need to create a file at ~/.aws/credentials and add the following.

 ```bash
 [default]